Pininfarina: Mass transport

+Collaborations

+Pininfarina has worked within the nautical sector, collaborating with Beneteau, Primatist, Fincantieri, Schaefer, Persico Marine, Wally, and Princess.
+Pininfarina designed the external livery and interiors of the Eurostar’s e320 train in 2015.
+Pininfarina was also involved with the design of the new Leitner Station.

+Pininfarina designed the Costa Coffee CEM-200 Marlow Self-Serve Espresso Bar. and the Coca-Cola Freestyle.
+They also partnered with Bovet 1822 on the Flying Tourbillon wristwatch, creating the Bovet by Pininfarina Collection, in addition to Chivas Regal to produce a limited edition 18-year-old scotch whisky.
+In 2018, Pininfarina partnered with De Rosa to produce the Metamorphosis bicycle.
+In 2015, Pininfarina partnered with Hexagon Partners to produce the Global Evo CMM.
+In 2017, the company partnered with Cisco to design the Catalyst 9000 switch.
+Pininfarina was asked to design a new spray gun for Anest Iwata, creating the Supernova Pininfarina.
+In 2021, Pininfarina created the “straddle tractor concept” for use in grapevine picking operations.

 Other works

 Pininfarina also works with other companies such as SimpleTech for product design.

 Other Pininfarina product designs include the 2006 Winter Olympics torch, cauldron and medals, as well as major appliance collections for Gorenje.

 In December 1999, Pininfarina cooperated with Casio and designed a watch under its label, the G-Shock GE-2000.
-However, the watch received criticism from the fans due to its weak strap, which was vulnerable to breaks during normal use.
+However, the watch received criticism due to its weak strap, which was vulnerable to breaking during regular use.

 Pininfarina was a design contractor for the development of the Coca-Cola Freestyle drinks dispenser.

 Pininfarina was asked to design a new spray gun for Anest Iwata, creating the Supernova Pininfarina.

-Subsidiaries

-Pininfarina Extra, founded in 1986, is the Pininfarina Group design company which does not work in the transport sector.
-Examples include: